G20 plan for investment targets runs into stiff opposition

 The Organisation for Economic Cooperation and Development said structural reforms had slowed over the past two years.

-G20 nations must focus on higher labour productivity and become more competitive and innovative if they want to boost growth, the OECD said in a report prepared for the meeting.
+G20 nations must focus on higher labor productivity and become more competitive and innovative if they want to boost growth, the OECD said in a report prepared for the meeting.

 Bank of England Governor Mark Carney urged the G20 to mount a "big push" to implement global regulatory reforms, fearing that governments may be tiring of non-stop rule-making since the financial crisis six years ago.